ludocode/pottery/docs/how_it_works.md

 The compare template is simple because all of its functions are `static inline`.
 Larger Pottery functions are not inline.
 Instead, Pottery templates with large functions have a separate `definitions` header.

 Take a look at the [`alloc` template](../include/pottery/alloc/) template for an example.
 This has two separate implementation headers: [`impl/pottery_alloc_declarations.t.h`](../include/pottery/alloc/impl/pottery_alloc_declarations.t.h) and [`impl/pottery_alloc_definitions.t.h`](../include/pottery/alloc/impl/pottery_alloc_definitions.t.h).

 These two files correspond more or less to the header and source files of normal C code.
-They are separate files so that the declarations can be instantiated into a normal C header file with external linkage, and the definitions can be instantiated into a single translation unit.
+The `declarations` file should be included in a normal header, while the `definitions` file should be included in a source file.
+This way the non-inline definitions exist only in one translation unit.

+This does mean that the configuration of the template must be repeated.
+If you want to avoid duplicating it, you can put your configuration in your own `.t.h` file.